louisejones101/memory-game/README.md

 ### Future Implementations

   Future implementations - log in, record scores, have the modal tell your moves score.
 Different levels more cards.
 A timer.

+  change the background image layout on small mobile devices

 ## Technologies